Stabilize

 Policy Through Two Lenses

 Every policy decision either stabilizes or destabilizes.
 This page analyzes key policy levers through two opposing perspectives: one seeking stability, one examining the pressure points.
-The current Revolution Index score is 47/100 (Elevated Tension).
+The current Revolution Index score is 55/100 (Crisis Territory).

 Accelerate